Updated: Aug 17

-Kinmen Island (Jinmen, 金门) of Taiwan is very close to Fujian Province, China, than to Taiwan itself.
-The island's cultures are largely influenced by Minnan (闽南) cultures, especially the food.
+Kinmen Islands (or Jinmen, 金门), under the administration of Taiwan, is very close to Fujian Province of China than to Taiwan main island.
+Kinmen's cultures are largely influenced by Minnan (闽南) cultures, especially the food.

-After arriving on Kinmen Island by ferry from Xiamen (厦门), I took a brochure from a shelf in the harbour and noted some recommended snacks and food to look for in Houpu Town (后浦小镇).
-And that served as a little reference for my food trail on Kinmen Island.
+After arriving on Kinmen by ferry from Xiamen (厦门), I took a travel brochure from a shelf in Shuitou Pier and noted some recommended snacks and food to look for in Houpu Town (后浦小镇).
+That little guide served as a reference for my food trail on Kinmen Island.

 Don't worry about the prints in Traditional Chinese, I will go through the list in English.
-Despite having only 6 items in the list, it took me 4 meals over 3 days to complete it.
-Two of them were snacks, so I tried them for afternoon tea.
-I also added other local food to my list here.
+Despite having only 6 items on the list, it took me 4 meals over 3 days to complete it.
+Two of them were snacks, so I tried them for "afternoon tea".
+I also added three other local food to my list here.

 1. Minnan-style Pastry (闽式烧饼)

-The pastries are convenient to pack for day trips when exploring Kinmen Island.
+These pastries are convenient to pack along for day trips when exploring the Kinmen islands.
+Many Chinese travellers and Taiwanese locals will buy several boxes as to bring home.

 2. Kinmen Fried Dumplings (金门锅贴)